jpulgarin84/nootifymenpm/README.md

 await nootifyMe("Your message here");
 ```

-When using a string input:
+#### Parameters for Simple usage

-- `message`: The notification message (required)
+- `string`: A simple message to send

-- `title`: Defaults to your project name (set automatically by NootifyMe)
+When using a with simple usage all you need to do is pass in a string.
+The title of the push notification will default to your project name (set automatically by the nootify_me API)
-- `silent`: Defaults to false (sends push notification)

 #### Advanced Usage (Object Input)